DATING JEWELLERY

 DIET: Endless hors d’oeuvres and scotch on the rocks

-Art Deco’s stark but gemmy extravagance would survive the stock market crash of 1929 and would in fact grow only more and more opulent through the early 30s.
-By the 1937 International Exposition of Arts and Technology in Modern Life in Paris, a new style had emerged, and it marked a glaring shift from the white metal, white diamonds and strictly geometric designs of Deco.
-The jewelry exhibited was largely in polished gold, mirrored natural forms in dramatic scrolls and volutes and floral shapes, and incorporated colored gemstones.
-Some 40 years later, this style would be dubbed “Retro”.
-Retro remained a super luxe and over-the-top trend until the beginning of World War II.
+Art Deco’s stark yet gemmy extravagance survived the stock market crash of 1929 and grew even more opulent through the early 1930s.
+By the 1937 International Exposition of Arts and Technology in Modern Life in Paris, a new style had emerged, marking a dramatic shift from the white-metal, white-diamond, strictly geometric designs of Deco.
+The jewellery exhibited was largely in polished gold, mirrored natural forms in dramatic scrolls, volutes, and floral shapes, and incorporated coloured gemstones.
+Some forty years later, this style would be dubbed “Retro.”
+Retro remained an ultra-luxurious, over-the-top trend until the beginning of World War II.

-After the outbreak of WWII, gold became scarce, and so different alloys of gold, including rose gold, became more popular, as did lower karat gold.
-The ”tank“ bracelet, mirroring the appearance of tank tracks, became hugely popular, as did hollow tubogas and snake chains, which also mirrored the appearance of wartime industrial equipment.
-Highly textured metal or pave-set small stones made up for the lack of large gemstones, and semi-precious stones like amethyst, topaz, and aquamarine rose to prominence.
-Patriotic jewelry such as Van Cleef and Arpel’s Hawaii collection and Mauboussin’s Jeep brooch also became popular and remain very collectible to this day.
+After the outbreak of World War II, gold became scarce, and alternative alloys, including rose gold and lower-karat gold, became more popular.
+The “tank” bracelet, echoing the appearance of tank tracks, became hugely popular, as did hollow tubogas and snake chains, which also reflected wartime industrial forms.
+Highly textured metal and pavé-set small stones compensated for the scarcity of large gemstones, while semi-precious stones such as amethyst, topaz, and aquamarine rose to prominence.
+Patriotic jewellery, including Van Cleef & Arpels’ Hawaii collection and Mauboussin’s Jeep brooch, also became popular and remains highly collectable to this day.

-Women of the 1950s, who once again suddenly had access to gold, platinum, and major gemstones, enjoyed the prosperity that followed the misery of war.
-Ladies’ fashion returned to hyper-feminine forms, inspiring flamboyance in jewelry design.
-The “Retro” look largely maintained, but movements like Surrealism and Abstract Expressionism challenged jewelers to add more textures and more dynamism to their designs.
-Intricate texture, asymmetry, and delicate color palettes became the norm, reflecting the artistic trends of the day, while a sense of whimsy, particularly found in the animal pins created by many American and French firms, demonstrated the joy felt by the parts of the world no longer ravaged by war.
+Women of the 1950s, who once again had access to gold, platinum, and major gemstones, enjoyed the prosperity that followed the hardships of war.
+Ladies’ fashion returned to hyper-feminine forms, inspiring flamboyance in jewellery design.
+The Retro look largely persisted, but movements such as Surrealism and Abstract Expressionism challenged jewellers to incorporate more texture and dynamism into their designs.
+Intricate textures, asymmetry, and delicate colour palettes became the norm, reflecting the artistic trends of the day, while a sense of whimsy—particularly seen in the animal pins created by many American and French firms—demonstrated the joy felt in parts of the world no longer ravaged by war.

 COMMON NAME: Retro